 While a jet can be left as configured, many buyers will choose to add a personal touch to the interior / ©Shutterstock

-Fuel is one of the biggest expenditures when it comes to the cost of owning a private jet, with jet fuel currently priced at around $2.25 – $5.50 per gallon.
-Although fuel consumption will vary depending on on-board weight and flying speed, larger planes such as the Gulfstream G700 can burn through 380 gallons an hour, putting your minimum hourly fuel costs at over $850.
-This means that if you’re flying for 300 hours a year you should expect to pay upwards of $256,000 in jet fuel.
+Fuel is one of the biggest expenditures when it comes to the cost of owning a private jet, with jet fuel currently priced at around $3 to $6 per gallon, with sustainable aviation fuel fetching an even higher price.
+Although fuel consumption will vary depending on onboard weight and flying speed, larger planes such as the Gulfstream G700 can burn through 380 gallons an hour, putting your minimum hourly fuel costs at over $1,000.
+This means that if you’re flying for 300 hours a year you should expect to pay upwards of $300,000 in jet fuel.

 When you’re paying this much for the privilege of owning a jet, it needs to be stored carefully when not in use.
 Unless you have space in the garage, you’ll have to rent or buy a space in an airport hangar.
 Depending on the hangar location, renting a private hangar will be around $3,000 per month.

 Considering all the extra fees on top of the initial purchase, it costs an impressive amount to own a private jet, with yearly maintenance and operation costs heading into the hundreds of thousands.
-In order to make the price worth it, a jet owner should anticipate flying at least 100 hours a year over the course of four-five years.
+In order to make the price worth it, a jet owner should anticipate flying at least 100 hours a year over the course of four to five years.

-If you don’t plan to fly this frequently, fractional ownership, in which you buy shares of an aircraft, is likely to be a more cost-effective way to enjoy private aviation.
+If you don’t plan to fly this frequently, fractional ownership, in which you buy shares of an aircraft, or chartering on an as-you-fly basis are likely to be more cost-effective ways to enjoy private aviation.

 [See also: Are Private Jets Safer Than Commercials Airlines?]